-At the outset, we remain concerned at the chilling effect that these attacks might have on other human rights defenders for their legitimate work protecting the environment and their land.
-Threats, intimidation and detention discourage them from exercising their rights for fear that State or non-State actors may penalize them or further harass them.
+At the outset, we remain concerned at the chilling effect that these attacks might have on other human rights defenders for their legitimate work protecting their land.
+Threats, intimidation and detention discourage them from exercising their rights for fear that State and non-State actors may further harass them.